 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 - Sponge Maker

 In 2016, there was an estimated number of 191,000 jobs in the United States for Baker.
 New jobs are being produced at a rate of 7.6% which is above the national average.
 The Bureau of Labor Statistics predicts 14,600 new jobs for Baker by 2026.
-Due to new job openings and attrition, there will be an average of 29,100 job openings in this field each year.
+The BLS estimates 29,100 yearly job openings in this field.

 The states with the most job growth for Baker are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Delaware, Ohio, or Maine.
 These states have the worst job growth for this type of profession.

 The salary for Bakers ranges between about $19,880 and $40,350 a year.